Five Mac Apps Worth Checking Out - June 2020

 - Meeter (Free) - Working from home often involves a lot of video meetings, and right now, most personal events are also being held online with apps like Zoom and Google Hangouts.
 Meeter is an app that manages all of your upcoming calls, so you can see what's happening at a glance and keep track of which app you're supposed to be using.
 Meeter automatically picks up upcoming calls when connected to a calendar, and it supports all kinds of meeting platforms.

-- Mic Drop (Free) - Mic Drop is a simple little menu bar app that lets you quickly mute your microphone, which is great when you have an emergency during a meeting and need to cut the sound quick.
+- Mic Drop ($6.99) - Mic Drop is a simple little menu bar app that lets you quickly mute your microphone, which is great when you have an emergency during a meeting and need to cut the sound quick.
 Along with working from the menu bar, it can also be activated with a global shortcut.
 Mic Drop works with all meeting apps, including Zoom, Slack, FaceTime, Houseparty, and more.

 - Paletro ($6.99) - Paletro shows you all of the shortcuts for the app you have open.
 So if you're running Apple's Mail app and tap Shift-Command-P, you can see all a list of shortcuts that work with the app.
 It has a handy search interface so you can search for the command you're looking for, and it's a useful way to get more familiar with keyboard shortcuts.
 Paletro costs $6.99, but there's a 14-day free trial so you can see if it works for you before purchasing.